 Volunteers on Amakhala are actively involved in the continuous monitoring of the lions, elephants and cheetah, as well playing a role in the rehabilitation of the land to its natural state through alien plant and erosion control and assist with the maintenance of fences and roads.
 Reserve priorities continuously change depending on many external influences; therefor the involvement in certain short term projects regularly occur.
-These could include assisting the vet in ecological work like the relocating of animals for genetic reasons or the control of population numbers to assisting with post-mortem autopsies to establish and monitor potential diseases.
-Every week includes a fun day out which include trips to the Addo Elephant National Park, Bornfree Foundation projects, a 7km forest walk through the Alexandria forest and a beach walk to the Dias Cross.
-Canoeing and boat cruising on the Bushmans River which runs through Amakhala Game Reserve focusing on the riverine bird life.
+These could include assisting the vet in ecological work like the relocating of animals for genetic reasons or the control of population numbers to taking fixed point photography of set areas on the reserve to monitor the vegetation growth and how the weather and climate influence the reserve vegetation.

 The longer you stay as a volunteer on Amakhala Game Reserve, the more in depth your involvement will be across many facets of ecology, conservation and reserve maintenance and social responsibility.